Thomas Kuntz: Current works

 Kuntz now works full-time as a multi-media artist, focusing on automatons, moving sculptures and machines.
 The British illusionist, Simon Drake noted "Thomas's projects tend to feature the mysterious, uncanny, sometimes darkly horrific and bittersweet sad aspects of human nature.
 It is not uncommon to see his projects packaged with a strong dose of 'gallows humor', theatrics and magic."

-Thomas uses uncanny valley, the theory holds that when robots and other facsimiles of humans look and act almost like actual humans, it causes a response of revulsion among human observers.
+Kuntz uses uncanny valley, the theory holds that when robots and other facsimiles of humans look and act almost like actual humans, it causes a response of revulsion among human observers.
 The "valley" in question is a dip in a proposed graph of the positivity of human reaction as a function of a robot's human likeness.
 In robotics this is seen as a problem.
 Kuntz uses this as an area of exploration.

 On his most complex piece to date, the "Alchemyst's Clock Tower" uses theme park technology and 18th century automaton techniques applied to fine art.
 The clock tower is a 9 ft tall miniature theater with a 12" tall magician that conjures fire demons, turns pillars into water, produces optical illusions, and interacts with the audience.

 “L’Oracle“, his fortune telling automaton appeared on a Halloween special of the Martha Stewart television show as part of Richard Garriott’s collection.

 Other notable works include animatronics and stage design for the industrial band Skinny Puppy's Doomsday: Back and Forth Series 5: Live in Dresden, and various live shows for Ohgr.

 Kuntz was also the animator, art director and stop-motion puppet builder for Ohgr's music video Majik, directed by William Morrison.

 A small collection of his works were borrowed by director William Malone for the film Parasomnia.